LaayekIbneHabib/React-Calculator/README.md

 -  `Type 450`
 -  `Press = button`

-2. Other Operations: Every thing else is easy and needs no prior guidance
+2. Other operations: Every thing else is easy and needs no prior guidance

 ## Technologies Used